Code-Institute-Submissions/60s-band-front-end/README.md

 I checked the legibility of text against the navbar background, and found that it was too dark a colour.
 I used the tool to find a colour which would make the text more easily seen and changed it accordingly.

-This was repeated against the backgrond images on the main body of the site.
+This was repeated against the background images on the main body of the site.
 Initially these proved to be too bright, so I found a method of making the background images darker, which enhanced the legibility of the text.

 ---

 ## Deployment

 The code was deployed to GitHub Pages for web hosting.
-This involved logging into my GitHub account and opening the code for the project.
-By going to the 'Settings' tab, and scrolling to the Github Pages section, the code was made live by selecting the 'master branch' from the 'source' section.
+This involved:

+1. Logging into my GitHub account
+2. Opening the code for the project
+3. Going to the 'Settings' tab
+4. Scrolling to the Github Pages section
+5. Selecting the 'master branch' from the 'source' section.

-The website can be found at [this URL](https://seakonn.github.io/60s-band-front-end/)
+The live website can be found at [this URL](https://seakonn.github.io/60s-band-front-end/)

 ---